Jump to a section:

 "Hard triggers" mode will set the analogue trigger values for L and R to zero, unless the triggers are fully depressed (digitally), in which case they will be set to 255.
 This is useful for example if you prefer the "hard" triggers, like in the Wii Virtual Console rereleases of the Legend of Zelda OOT and MM, and want those style triggers when playing the GameCube versions.

-If the device is using the GameCube controller input (ie, only a GameCube controller is connected), then the flashing of the LED will tell you that a forced trigger mode is being used (either "soft" or "hard").
+If you have a single-input GameCube adapter, or a dual input adapter which is using the GameCube controller input (ie, only a GameCube controller is connected), then the flashing of the LED will tell you that a forced trigger mode is being used (either "soft" or "hard").
 If a Nintendo 64 controller is connected however, the flashing will that indicate alternate button mode is enabled, so please be aware of this.

 If the LED is flashing, there is no indication which of the soft or hard trigger modes is being used.
 You can tell by either depressing the triggers to find out, or by cycling through the 3 modes to get to whichever mode you want.